Azure/azure-sdk-tools/tools/mock-service-host/README.md

 ## Consume Mock Service Host

-After the mock server is started, this section describes how to consume the mock server with different client tool/lib.
+This section describes how to consume the mock server with different client tool/lib after the mock server is started.
 ### Using Azure SDK for GO

 #### Install SDK package